dongmeic/MPO_Data_Portal/TrafficCountData/RegionalCounts/README.md

 # Explanations

-The regional traffic counts include data continuously collected in the Fall (October) and Spring (April).
-The April 2020 data is missing due to the pandemic.
+The regional traffic counts include data continuously collected in the Fall (October - December) and Spring (April - June) started from Fall 2019.
+The Spring 2020 data is missing due to the pandemic.
+The collection month is not consistent among years.

 ## Source data

 Data are provided by Shashi Bajracharya (Sr. Engineering Associate, shashi.bajracharya@lanecountyor.gov).
+The downloaded data is saved in T:\Data\COUNTS\Motorized Counts\Regional Traffic Counts Program\Central Lane Motorized Count Program\data.
+The data format is not consistent and so data cleaning is a must.
+The data table to update is T:\Tableau\tableauRegionalCounts\Datasources\Traffic_Counts_Oct2019_Vehicles.csv.

 ## Dashboard update